 When treatment for chronic leukemia is needed, it can often control the disease and its symptoms.
 People may receive maintenance therapy to help keep the cancer in remission, but chronic leukemia can seldom be cured with chemotherapy.
 However, stem cell transplants offer some people with chronic leukemia the chance for cure.

-Your doctor can describe your treatment choices, the expected results and the possible side effects.
-You and your doctor can work together to develop a treatment plan that meets your medical and personal needs.
+Your hematologist can describe your treatment choices, the expected results, and the possible side effects.
+You and your doctor can work together to develop a leukemia treatment plan that meets your medical and personal needs.

-Your doctor may refer you to a specialist, or you may ask for a referral.
-Specialists who treat leukemia include hematologist-oncologists, medical oncologists and radiation oncologists.
+Specialists who treat leukemia include hematologist-oncologists, medical oncologists, and radiation oncologists.
 Pediatric oncologists and hematologists treat childhood leukemia.
-Your health care team may also include an oncology nurse and a registered dietitian.
+Your healthcare team may also include an oncology nurse and a registered dietitian.